 The country of Madagascar is the fourth largest Island in the world, just off the southeastern coast of Africa.
-Although its large size the country only has a population of 24 million, roughly half that of the England.
-Madagascar’s been separate from the main lands for over 135 million years and was inhabited by humans relatively recently, both of which has contributed to what makes Madagascar so unique today.
+Despite its large size the country only has a population of 24 million, roughly half that of the England.
+Madagascar’s been separate from the main land for over 135 million years and was inhabited by humans relatively recently, both of which has contributed to what makes Madagascar so unique today.
 90% of the flora and fauna found in Madagascar is endemic, meaning most of the animals and plants you see here are found nowhere else in the world!
-Lemurs, chameleons and baobab trees are just are just some of the ionic wildlife found in this wonderfully diverse and beautiful country.
+Lemurs, chameleons and baobab trees are just some of the iconic wildlife found in this wonderfully diverse and beautiful country.

 Mariarano camp is really the main base whilst we are operating in the Mahamavo forests, situated in the northwest of Madagascar.
 It is next to the small friendly village of Mariarano, hence the name, which is home to roughly 500 people.
 Everyone who comes to ...Find out more

 Matsedroy is one of two satellite camps, about a 2.5hr walk from Mariarano camp and is situated right in front of a large beautiful lake.
 This stunning camp site is a favourite with most who visit it, with its amazing views, opportunity for endless ...Find out more

 Antafiameva is the other of the two satellite camps, about a 2hr walk from Mariarano camp and is situated right between the dry forest and its associated wetlands.
 It is the smallest and most rustic of the camps, so has a lovely intimate feel, ...Find out more

 Nosy Be is a small island off mainland Madagascar and is Madagascar's main tourist destination.
 Large areas of the island are covered in tropical forest, surrounded by emerald like waters and stretches of beautiful sandy beach.
 The marine site is situated next to Ambondrona ...Find out more